Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 Because something happened in our place - the leech feeding incident - the two daughters of my cousin's family went out to work and were sold to leech factories by their own uncle.

-At that time, there were underground leech black factories on this side of Shenzhen, and the leeches raised were used as medicinal herbs and ingredients.
+At that time, there were underground leech black factories on this side of Shenzhen, and the raised leeches were used as medicinal herbs and ingredients.

 One day my cousin was not feeling well, had no appetite, and secretly poured out the food.
-She said, "Strangely, everyone who ate the meal all lay down.
-She also pretended to lie down and wanted to see what the end was going to do.
+She said, "Strangely, everyone who ate the meal all lay down."
+She also pretended to lie down and wanted to see what was going on.

 She closed her eyes and felt someone undress her and put her in the sink.
-When she opened her eyes, her body was black and tingly and crawling with leeches.
+When she opened her eyes, her body was black and crawled with leeches tingly.
 She was scared to death and ran out naked.

 I remember very clearly that the police drove a police car to bring her back that day.
-Many people in the village went to see it, my mother also went, she said, so tragic, part-time jobs have lost their lives.
+Many people in the village went to see it, my mother also went, she said, so tragic, some got a job and lost their lives.

 That was when the first generation went out to work.